tangentsoft/libtabula/README-Linux.txt

     This isn't recommended practice when building packages from source, but it does work.

-    Second, you can add the Libtabula++ library directory to the LD_LIBRARY_PATH environment variable.
+    Second, you can add the Libtabula library directory to the LD_LIBRARY_PATH environment variable.
 This works like the shell's PATH variable: a colon-separated list of directories to search.
     This is best when the installation directory is something totally